github/docs/content/copilot/troubleshooting-github-copilot/troubleshooting-github-copilot-in-visual-studio-code.md

 The log files for the {% data variables.product.prodname_copilot%} extension are stored in the standard log location for {% data variables.product.prodname_vscode %} extensions.
 The log files are useful for diagnosing connection issues.
 1. Open the **View** menu in {% data variables.product.prodname_vscode %}.
 1. Click **Output**.
-1. On the right of the Output view pane, select **{% data variables.product.prodname_copilot%}** from the dropdown menu.
+1. On the right of the Output view pane, select **{% data variables.product.prodname_copilot %}** from the dropdown menu.

 ![Screenshot of {% data variables.product.prodname_copilot%} Output pane](/assets/images/help/copilot/vsc-output-pane.png)